matter-labs/era-contracts/docs/bridging/bridgehub/bridgehub.md

 This step ensures that the baseToken will be backed 1-1 on L1.

-2. After that, it just routes the corresponding call to the ST with the corresponding `chainId` .
-It is now the responsibility of the ST to validate that the transaction is correct and can be accepted by it.
+2. After that, it just routes the corresponding call to the ZKChain with the corresponding `chainId` .
+It is now the responsibility of the ZKChain to validate that the transaction is correct and can be accepted by it.
 This validation includes, but not limited to:

 - The fact that the user paid enough funds for the transaction (basically `request.l2GasLimit * derivedL2GasPrice(...) + request.l2Value >= request.mintValue`.
 - The fact the transaction is always executable (the `request.l2GasLimit`  is not high enough).
 - etc.
-3. After the ST validates the tx, it includes it into its priority queue.
+3. After the ZKChain validates the tx, it includes it into its priority queue.
 Once the operator executes this transaction on L2, the `mintValue` of the baseToken will be minted on L2.
 The `derivedL2GasPrice(...) * gasUsed` will be given to the operator’s balance.
 The other funds can be routed either of the following way:

 If the transaction is successful, the `request.l2Value`  will be minted on the `request.l2Contract` address (it can potentially transfer these funds within the transaction).
 The rest are minted to the `request.refundRecipient`  address.
 In case the transaction is not successful, all of the base token will be minted to the `request.refundRecipient` address.
 These are the same rules as for the zkSync Era.